Smectic and soap bubble optofluidic lasers: Results

 \subsection{Lasing of smectic bubbles}

 To better control the thickness and the refractive index of the film, bubbles made out of smectic liquid crystal were employed.
 Specifically, 8CB was used, which has a smectic A phase at room temperature.
-Under transmitted light the smectic bubbles looked completely uniform (Fig. \ref{fig3}a) indicating that the whole surface had thickness of equal number of molecular layers (Fig. \ref{fig3}b).
+Under transmitted light the smectic bubbles looked completely uniform (Fig. \ref{fig4}a) indicating that the whole surface had thickness of equal number of molecular layers (Fig. \ref{fig4}b).
 If some region had one more or one less molecular layer this would result in a well visible island or hole, respectively \cite{clark2017realization}.
 The thickness of the bubbles could be approximately controlled by how fast they were inflated, with the faster inflation resulting in a thinner bubble.
+Typically the bubbles employed in this study had a thickness in the range of \SIrange{30}{120}{nm}, which was determined from the intensity of the transmitted light \cite{stannarius1999self}.

-The thickness was estimated by the amount of transmitted light \cite{stannarius1999self}.
-Imaging a bubble in between crossed polarizers \cite{mirri2015situ} indicates an uniform radial orientation of the molecules (Fig. \ref{fig3}c and d).
+Imaging a bubble in between crossed polarizers \cite{mirri2015situ} indicates an uniform radial orientation of the molecules (Fig. \ref{fig4}c and d).

-When pumping with a pulsed laser, the dye doped smectic bubbles emitted laser light visible as a ring and two bright spots (Fig. \ref{fig3}e).
+When pumping with a pulsed laser, the dye doped smectic bubbles emitted laser light visible as a ring and two bright spots (Fig. \ref{fig5}a).
 The smectic bubbles were extremely stable and the experiments on a single smectic bubble could be performed for up to \SI{30}{min}.
-The emission spectrum above the lasing threshold was very regular with equally spaced spectral lines, resembling a frequency comb (Fig. \ref{fig3}f).
-The emission typically spanned \SIrange{10}{20}{nm}.
-For a \SI{1.8}{mm} diameter bubble the average free spectral range (FSR) was \SI{0.06}{mm} and the spectrum contained $\sim 250$ lasing peaks.
-The contrast between the fluorescent background and the lasing peaks in the spectrum was excellent with the background being practically zero.
-By measuring the emission intensity through a polarizer the modes were identified to have TE polarization.
+For a typical bubble thickness (\SIrange{30}{120}{nm}) only TM$_0$ and TE$_0$ modes exist (Fig. \ref{fig5}b).
+Since the smectic film is birefringent ($n_\mathrm{o}=1.51$ and $n_\mathrm{e}=1.68$), the bulk refractive indices of TE and TM modes are different.
+The effective refractive indices were calculated in the same way as for soap bubbles, by using standard equations for light propagation in a flat slab waveguide \cite{kawano2004introduction}, but using the following refractive indices: $n_\mathrm{air}=1$ on both sides of the film and for the smectic film, $n_\mathrm{o}$ for TE polarized light and $n_\mathrm{e}$ for TM polarized light.
+At a thickness of \SI{50}{nm} the TE$_0$ has a significantly larger effective refractive index (1.049) than TM$_0$ mode (1.014) and is the only mode lasing, as also identified by measuring the emission intensity through a polarizer.